briggstwitchell/git-workshop/basic-commands/git-log.md

 git log
 ```

-Git log shows us each commit in our repository history, along with the hash of the commit.
-We will learn a little more about these hashes later, but just know that git uses a commit's hash to uniquely identify it.
+Git log shows us each commit in our repository history, along with the __hash__ of the commit.

+Git uses a commit's hash to uniquely identify it.

+We can use commit hashes to revisit old commits.

 ![log long](../images/log/log-long.png)
 {: .terminal}